nathangeffen/faststi/docs/outputformats.rst

 agent's relationship status will change, either to single if it's in a relationship, or to a relationship if it's single.

-.. note:: FastSTI's agent output event assumes an agent has at most one
+.. note:: |PROJECT|'s agent output event assumes an agent has at most one
           partner.
 You can extend it if you're implementing concurrency.

 .. note:: If you feel comfortable writing C code, you can modify or extend the